-If the answer to any of the questions above is "yes", stay home and consult your primary care physician.

-If a doctor determines that the symptoms are due to another diagnosis, or COVID-19 is ruled out, you may enter the school after being fever-free for 24 hours without the use of fever-reducing medications.
+► If the answer to this question is "yes", stay home and consult your primary care physician.
+If a doctor determines that the symptoms are due to another diagnosis, or COVID-19 is ruled out, you may return to school after being fever-free for 24 hours without the use of fever-reducing medications.